Commercial Subleases

 To stop bleeding money when you cannot get out of your lease, a sublease may make sense.
 However, the desire to rid yourself of the financial obligations associated with the contract may cause quick decision-making without careful thought or thorough investigation.
 Taking time to understand your rights and responsibilities when you sublease can help you to avoid some of the most common pitfalls associated with subleasing space to another tenant.

 It is important to remember that as the sublessor, you are still on the hook for the contract between the landlord and you.
 This is true regardless of whether your sublessee meets their obligations to you.
+In most cases, tenants are released from their original lease obligations at the end of the lease term.
 For some—particularly those who are subleasing to avoid financial difficulties—this risk is enough to shy away from the entire sublease process.
 However, if you take certain steps to protect yourself, you may be able to decrease these risks.

 Some commercial lease agreements explicitly disallow subleasing to other individuals or entities.
 It may also place restrictions on who can sublease or what type of business can be in that particular location.
 Do not start the negotiation process until you ensure that a potential renter can occupy the space without violating the underlying lease.
 Failure to take these extra steps can terminate the rental agreement and result in incurring those termination fees that you are attempting to avoid, or even litigation.